sidarth16/StitchX-Solana-Core/README.md

 # StitchX — Composable Asset Protocol on Solana

-> **Lock multiple NFTs into a single immutable on-chain Composition.
-Mint an optional snapshot NFT.
-Recover assets cleanly when you're done.**
+> **Configure multiple NFTs into a single on-chain Composition.
+Snapshot it as a verified NFT.
+Recover your assets anytime.**

 StitchX is a fully on-chain compositing protocol built with Anchor on Solana.
 It lets users lock multiple NFT assets into a canonical `Composition` account, enforce uniqueness through PDA-based `LockRecord` accounts, optionally export a verified snapshot NFT, and recover all assets via unlock or dismantle flows — all without any off-chain intermediary.